mannykary/RailsResume/README.md

 6. Set up Figaro gem.
 Add `gem 'figaro'` to `Gemfile`, and then run `bundle install`.
 Then run `bundle exec figaro install`.
 Move all secrets from `config/secrets.yml` to `config/application.yml`

 7. Start server using `rails s`.
 Then navigate to `http://localhost:3000`.
 The Rails app should load successfully.

+Now would be a good time to make an initial commit of the barebones app.